jchen9619/Convolutional-Neural-Network-for-Messy-Clean-Room-Detection/README.md

 **Modeling: Neural Network Layers** <br>
 In addition to Keras preset model VGG19, the final two Dense layers use ReLu and Sigmoid activation functions after flattening the VGG19 output.
 Additionally, a callback parameter was included when fitting the model to stop the training process when training accuracy achieved 90%.

-The model summary is as follows:
+The model summary is as follows: <br>

 Layer (type)                 Output Shape              Param #
 =================================================================
 input_1 (InputLayer)         [(None, 32, 32, 3)]       0